GeniusLearner/machine_learning/README.md

 In this project, We will complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.

-You load a historical dataset from loan applications, clean the data, and apply different classification algorithm on the data.
+We load a historical dataset from loan applications, clean the data, and apply different classification algorithm on the data.
 You are expected to use the following algorithms to build your models:

     k-Nearest Neighbour
     Decision Tree